 What if I already have a Will in place?

-If you have already made a Will and would like to update or amend it to include the University of Aberdeen Development Trust, please download our guide to gifts in will and complete the codicil form, Adding to your existing Will, to take to your solicitor.
+If you have already made a Will and would like to update or amend it to include the University of Aberdeen Development Trust, please contact Vanessa Holmes, Development Officer for Legacy Giving on +44(0)1224 274132 or at email@example.com to request a codicil form, to complete and take to your solicitor.